pires/kubernetes-elasticsearch-cluster/README.md

 }
 ```

-Or if you want to see cluster information:
+Or if one wants to see cluster information:

 ```
 curl http://10.100.75.158:9200/_cluster/health?pretty
 ```

-You should see something similar to the following:
+One should see something similar to the following:

 ```json
 {